PericlesHat/PericlesHat/README.md

 ### Hi there

-I am currently a master's student in Computer Science at Emory University.
-Before that I recieved my bachelor's degree from Shenzhen University.
-My research interests are in machine learning, specifically in the fields of multimodal graph learning.
+I am currently a PhD student in Computer Science and Informatics at Emory University.
+Check out [my personal website](https://ziyang-emory.vercel.app/) for more.

 - 🔭 I’m currently working on
-  -  Trustable and Interpretable Models for Healthcare
+  -  Interpretable AI for Healthcare
-  -  Graph Neural Network
+  -  Graph Neural Networks
-- 🌱 I’m currently learning
-  -  Multimodal Graph Learning
+  -  Multimodal Learning
-  -  LLM on any domains
 - 📫 How to reach me: ziyang.zhang2@emory.edu